 !!!
 Lenders Tightening Policy on Investors !!!

 The banks reactions has been to tighten lending policy but each lender is doing so in their own way.
 For some it means less rate discounting for others lower LVR and others less generous servicing.
-But there are still lenders who are virtually unaffected out there offering good products and you may still find that your situation fits within the constraints of any one of the affect lenders.
+It is not uncommon for borrowers with existing portfolio to find the not only can’t purchase more property – they may not be able to refinance their existing portfolio.

 In some cases it may be worthwhile to consider P&I rather than interest only as this is the main area of focus.
 Of course this may not work with your negative gearing strategy however the current ‘clamp down’ won’t last forever – it is a reaction to the Sydney property bubble.